Garlic Bread Focaccia

 Coil method

-Focaccia is best enjoyed same day.
 Store leftovers at room temperature, wrapped completely in plastic wrap and a tea towel, up to two days.
-This method of wrapping helps retain moisture and keeps it fresh and soft.
-It does take away the crusty skin of bread but you are left with a soft, edible bread, instead of a hard, dry loaf.
 It makes amazing sandwiches the next day.
+Always toast in the oven to revive the focaccia.
 If your focaccia has toppings like cheeses and meats, please consume same day.
-It should never be stored in the refrigerator.
+It should never be stored in the refrigerator as the environment is very drying.

 Your feedback is valuable to us.
 If you have any questions, please let me know in the comments.
 If you try my recipes and love them, please take a moment to leave a five star review.
 Thank you for being part of the Bake Cook Repeat community!
 Don’t forget to follow us on Facebook, Instagram, Pinterest and Subscribe on YouTube.